OWNER & RESIDENT A-Z

 Bottles and/or glass must never be thrown down the garbage chute.
 Apart from the fact that they should be recycled, such items could explode on impact and seriously injure the Superintendent who may be working in the compactor room.

-GARBAGE BAGS ARE PUSHED DOWN THE CHUTE AND DO NOT
+PLEASE ENSURE THAT GARBAGE BAGS ARE PUSHED DOWN THE CHUTE AND

 Recycling and organic waste bins are located on garage level B1, adjacent to the entrance to the elevator lobby.
 Details of what can be recycled or composted are posted in each garbage chute room and near the recycling bins.